 - A description of the vehicles involved and the damage to the vehicles;

-- Names and addresses of injury victims and, in some cases, a description of their injuries and whether they were transported to the hospital; and,
+- Names and addresses of those injured and, in some cases, a description of their injuries and whether they were transported to the hospital; and,

 - Details about the accident, including a diagram of the accident scene, what various individuals said to the police officer, and a determination of whether each driver contributed to the collision.